 Prince and Michael Jackson are two names that modern history is incomplete without.
 Putting aside the scandals and controversies, both artists simply made terrific music, the kind of which has lasted well past its point of origin.
 Meanwhile, it turns out that Prince and Michael shared an ongoing rivalry that went well beyond pop chart domination.
 According to some reports, the two legends even took their feud to physical and occasionally dangerous extremes.
 Indeed, it looks like we won’t be putting aside those scandals and controversies after all.
+Here are the Top 5 incidents between Michael Jackson and Prince.

 1. James Brown and MJ Invite Prince Onstage